Capital City

 Paid leave is specified in the employment contract, typically starting at 12-15 days per year and expanding with increased seniority.
 Accrual occurs from January to December and is contingent on the employee's length of service:

 In the private sector in Malaysia, pregnant employees are entitled to 98 days of fully paid maternity leave, commencing no earlier than 30 days before the due date.
 They can resume work at any point during this period with the employer's and a medical practitioner's consent.
-This benefit is applicable for the employee's first five surviving children and if the employee has worked for the employer for at least 90 days continuously in the four months before they give birth.
+This benefit is applicable for the employee's first five surviving children and if the employee has worked for the employer for at least 90 days continuously in the nine months before they give birth.

 Married fathers with at least a year of service in Malaysia are eligible for 7 consecutive days of fully paid paternity leave per birth if the same employer has employed them for at least 12 months before the commencement of the paternity leave.
 To avail this leave, employees need to notify their employers 30 days before the expected due date.
+This entitlement is limited to a maximum of 5 confinements, irrespective of the number of spouses.

 The employment contract outlines paid sick leave requirements and the necessity of a valid medical certificate.
 The compensation during this leave is determined by the employee's length of service: